-One of the most gorgeous farm regions lies in California’s Santa Cruz and Monterey counties.
+One of the most gorgeous farm regions in the US lies in California’s Santa Cruz and Monterey counties.
 Drive along state highways 1, 129, or 156, and scenes of beaches, sand dunes, and the Coastal Ranges contrast with meticulously arranged rows of crops.
 The chances are high that farmers raise your favorite foods here: strawberries, blackberries, Brussels sprouts, artichokes, and salad greens are all abundant.
 Drive early in the morning, and dense fog and mist reveal specks of sprouting lettuces and bright red berries; in the early evening you will be treated to a gorgeous sunset bathing Monterey Bay in yellow and orange hues.

 Now contrast those scenes with the reality of farming.
 Along those roads you will see pick-up trucks parked in the dirt, portable outhouses hitched behind them.
 Racks with backpacks and duffle bags dangling from them may block your view.
 Peer around them, and you will see migrant farm workers picking those crops, hunched over, delicately picking and snipping the fruits and vegetables that will go from warehouse to grocery store to your table.